NoviaIntSysGroup/llm-data-extraction/README.md

 ![Meeting Protocol Structure](assets/meeting_protocols_structure.png)

 1. ✅ **Extract Meeting Metadata with LLM**: Utilize a Large Language Model to extract metadata from the meetings documented in the HTML files.
-The JSON schema and prompt can be found in the [example prompts folder](data/example_prompts/meeting_metadata_extraction_prompt.txt).
+The JSON schema and prompt can be found in the [llm prompts folder](data/llm_prompts/meeting_metadata_extraction_prompt.txt).
 1. ⭕ **Extract Agenda with LLM**: Further extract the agenda from the meeting data using the LLM.
-The JSON schema and prompt can be found in the [example prompts folder](data/example_prompts/agenda_prompt_stadsfullm%C3%A4ktige.txt).
+The JSON schema and prompt can be found in the [llm_prompts folder](data/llm_prompts/agenda_extraction_prompt.txt).
 One might need to make different prompts for each organ as the pdf structure for organs vary slightly.
-1. ✅ **Convert to JSON**: The extracted data is then converted into JSON (hierarchical format) from DataFrame (flat format), making it easier to create knowledge graph.
+2. ✅ **Convert to JSON**: The extracted data is then converted into JSON (hierarchical format) from DataFrame (flat format).
+DataFrames are useful for quick filtering and manipulation of the data whereas JSON format is useful for creating a knowledge graph.

 #### Knowledge Graph (KG) Conversion